 "It's a horrible irony that at the very moment the world has become more complex, we're encouraging our young people to be highly specialized in one task."
 This quote from an August 2014 Fast Company article by Elizabeth Segran about tech CEOs reveals a compelling perspective on the need for contemporary and classical education.
 The article continues, "We are doing a disservice to young people by telling them that life is a straight path.
 The liberal arts are still relevant because they prepare students to be flexible and adaptable to changing circumstances."

-Similarly, Vivek Wadhwa professor at the Pratt School of Engineering at Duke University posted an article, at Tech Crunch in March, 2011, which contained the following observation about the future of engineering and the liberal arts.
-“But, even though I believe that engineering is one of the most important professions, I have learned that the liberal arts are equally important.
+Similarly, Vivek Wadhwa, professor at the Pratt School of Engineering at Duke University, posted an article at Tech Crunch in March 2011, which contained the following observation about the future of engineering and the liberal arts, “But, even though I believe that engineering is one of the most important professions, I have learned that the liberal arts are equally important.
 It takes artists, musicians, and psychologists working side by side with engineers to build products as elegant as the iPad.”

-The belief that a challenging Christian liberal arts education is crucial to imagining the world as it should be and preparing students to make that vision a reality.
+Our belief is that a challenging Christian liberal arts education is crucial to imagining the world as it should be and preparing students to make that vision a reality.
 This belief has been at the core of The Bear Creek School from its beginnings.
 A Christian liberal arts education teaches students specific information, content, and skills – but it does not stop there.
 It also prepares students how to think and teaches them how to think wisely by cultivating a Christian worldview so students are prepared to engage the time in which they live and the specific circumstances they encounter with wisdom, compassion, and courage.